Set up your first 25 players for free https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Top 8 Basketball Tryout Drills

-This basketball dribbling drill helps players improve their ball-handing technique, hand-eye coordination, and timing.
+This basketball layup drill aids players in developing core ball-handling technique, hand-eye coordination, and timing in basketball.

-For this basketball tryout drill set up two lines of players on opposite ends of the court (furthest away from the net).
+For this basketball tryout drill set up two lines of players on opposite ends of the basketball court further away from the net.

-This basketball agility drill helps players work on their lateral movements.
+This basketball agility drill allows players to work on their ability to move laterally.

-For this basketball drill, line up 6-8 players on the left side of the court, about 2 feet behind each other.
-Each player will start in a squatting position, with their chest up and feet hip-width apart.
+In this basketball drill, have 6-8 players lined up on the left side of the court, 2 feet behind each other.
+Each player will remain in a squat position, with their chest up with feet hip-width apart.

 See the “Shuffle and Scoop” drill in action